Position Title

 Guilty pleasure

-Dragons, dragons, dragons.
+Dragons, dragons, and more dragons.

 Little known fact

 Tristan wrote his first program in Logo in 1984.
+It was 8 lines of code and it actually worked; the turtle made a square.

 Most influential quote